 Zechariah 9:12 (AMP) 12 “Return to the stronghold [of security and prosperity], you prisoners of hope; even today do I declare that I will restore double your former prosperity to you.”
 Have you heard the saying, ‘Double for your trouble’?
 Well, this is it darlin’s.
 God will give us double the blessing for any trouble this world throws at us.

 That is what I saw this morning.
 How about you?
 Is something staring you in the face that has you filled with anxiety, or is it in the future?
-If it’s in the future, it has a very good chance of not happening, because we’re not promised tomorrow.
+If it’s in the future, it has a very good chance of not happening, because time changes circumstances.
 All we have is this present moment we’re sitting in right now.